pawurb/zcache/README.md

 ## Status

 All these methods are just fancy wrappers over `unsafe` mutable static variable, so proceed with caution.
 Data races in multithreaded environments are expected.
-But, since I'm using it only for caching, so I assumed it's acceptable.
+But, since I'm using it only for caching, I assumed it's acceptable.

 I'm using `zcache` in a production app, but please treat it as proof of concept.
 I have limited Rust experience, so feedback is appreciated.